Ladivcr/Sistemas-Distribuidos/README.md

 **Now, you have the necessary libraries.
 Follow the next steps for use the project**
 * Clone or download this project: https://github.com/Ladivcr/Sistemas-Distribuidos.git
-> You will need to use some credencial from API Twitter, If you have it you can put it your credencial in the code.
-(Please read config.txt)
+> You will need to use some credencial from API Twitter.
+If you have it Please read config.txt
 > If you don't have credencial, you can get it in: [Twitter developer](https://developer.twitter.com/en)

 > After that you download/clone this project, <strong>you need to read the file: config.txt</strong>